-12. Using your favorite editor (e.g., Notepad), create a file named C:\DIAGFW.BAT that contains the following statements:
+12. Using your favorite editor (e.g., Notepad), create a file named C:\DIAGFW.BAT that contains the following statements.
+You can extract a copy of this file from the embedded file in section 1.4 above.

-ECHO Entering DIAGFW.BAT SET RDSTATUS=RDMDFW0001 SET RDRASLEVEL=0
+ECHO Entering DIAGFW.BAT

+SET RDSTATUS=RDMDFW0001

+SET RDRASLEVEL=0